 Education policies

-Education policies are generally endowment policies which pay out after a specified term that is a minimum of five years.
+An education policy is generally an endowment policy which pay out after a specified term that is a minimum of five years.
 These policies can, however, have a maximum term of 10 or 15 years.

-You are contractually bound to invest a lump sum or contribute a set amount every month and don’t have unfettered access to your money.
+You are contractually bound to invest a lump sum or contribute a set amount every month and do not have unfettered access to your money.
 Some providers may allow you only one withdrawal in the first five years and more after longer periods.

 Other providers allow interest-free loans against your savings if you need access to your money, but charge policy alteration fees.